johnpeart/raspberrypi-safeshutdown/README.md

 ## Adding the hardware button

 You will need an "Normally Open" ("NO") switch and some wire.
+You should:

-1. Attach a wire to each of the terminals on the button.
+1. attach a wire to each of the terminals on the button
-2. Attach the other ends of the wire to GPIO 3 and a GND pin (e.g. physical pins 5 and 6)
+2. attach the other ends of the wire to GPIO 3 and a GND pin (e.g. physical pins 5 and 6)

 The benefit of using GPIO 3 is that it will also power *on* the Raspberry Pi when shorted to a GND pin.